Vitamin Water & Keto: Unmasking the Flavor Myth

-In the background is a blurry cityscape, and the foreground shows a woman in a purple jacket with her hair in a ponytail and listening to music with white earphones as she leans against a city guard rail drinking a blue liquid as she wonders, "Is Vitamin Water keto, or will this knock me out of ketosis?"
+In the background, a blurry cityscape is visible, while in the foreground, a woman in a purple jacket with her hair in a ponytail listens to music through white earphones.
+Leaning against a city guardrail, she drinks a blue liquid, pondering whether Vitamin Water is keto-friendly or if it might disrupt her ketosis.

-Is Vitamin Water keto, or is it just another sports drink filled with electrolytes, vitamins, and sugar?9
+Determining whether Vitamin Water is keto-friendly involves considering if it’s just another sports drink filled with electrolytes, vitamins, and sugar.1

 They’re marketed as a healthy alternative to other hydrating sport drinks and have become popular around the gym, offices, and sporting events, but the keto water flavor myth explanation details just how sweeteners can affect ketosis and reveals if Vitamin Water is acceptable on a keto diet too.